 With the increasingly ubiquitous nature of mobile devices and applications, if you’re not already thinking about mobile apps, you probably should be.
 This post focuses on methodologies and tools to employ, and pitfalls to avoid, in the development of highly functional, intuitive, and easy-to-use mobile web apps.Continue reading →

-Congratulations, you’re an independent developer.
-From beginnings working maybe as a tester you’ve progressed to a team developer, then a senior developer, and now you’ve made another leap, the biggest of them all, to working directly with clients.
+If you’re an experienced developer, you’ve probably progressed from being a humble tester to a senior developer, and if you’re a freelancer, you’ve made another leap, perhaps the biggest of them all, when you started working with clients directly.

 Building games for the iOS platform can be an enriching experience in terms of both financial and personal growth.
 Recently, I deployed a Cocos2D-based game to the App Store.
 In this post, I’ll explain the process behind developing games for iOS, from Cocos2D through to publishing.Continue reading →